shaharoded/SkipGram-SGNS-W2Vec-/README.md

 # SkipGram Word2Vec Model with SGNS

-This project implements the SkipGram Word2Vec model using SkipGram with Negative Sampling (SGNS), on a Numpy structure.
+This project implements the SkipGram Word2Vec model using SkipGram with Negative Sampling (SGNS), on a Numpy structure (instead of an NN structure).
 The main components of the project include data preprocessing, training the model, and performing word analogy and similarity tasks.
 The model can be trained on any text corpora provided by the user.

 ![Network Visualization](Images/Picture.png)